 Claude Thompson Elementary School

-We are working with Claude Thompson Elementary School and local artists to bring unique art styles and perspectives to to the schools.
-Students have been learning a wide variety of cultural art techniques, from the Alaskan Arctic to the deserts of New Mexico.
-We also had a visiting scientist who uses chemistry and pH to create his own pigments for watercolor art.
+In an effort to fulfill our mission of championing creativity in the visual arts for all, we have partnered with artists to bring unique art styles and perspectives to local elementary schools, notably Claude Thompson.
+Students have learned a wide variety of cultural art techniques, from the arctic of Alaska to the deserts of New Mexico.
+We also brought in a visiting scientist who uses chemistry and pH to create his own pigments for watercolor art.

 If you are interested in teaching a class at Claude Thompson, please contact us to get started!